orvinsavero/e-commerce/README.md

   - `500 internal server error`

 ```
-Token is decoded via JWT to get UserId.
+- Token is decoded via JWT to get UserId.
+- User can only read Product from his/her cart.

 ```